kakaroto/R20Converter/README.md

 It will automate the entire conversion process and most(*) of your campaign will be setup just the way it was in Roll 20

 (*) Your chat log will not be converted (yet) and things such as decks, tables and macros will not be converted either as those features are not yet available in Foundry VTT.
+You also need to be using the OGL character sheet ("D&D 5e by Roll20") though partial support for the Shaped sheet is available.

 ## How to use